jrp2014/smuggler2/README.md

 - parses the original file
-- dumps the minimal exports that GHC generates and parses them back in (to pick up the annotations needed for printing)
+- dumps the minimal exports that GHC generates and parses them back in (to pick up the annotations needed for printing).
+The ghc version of `getMinimalImports` does not handle pattern and type imports correctly.
+  `smuggler2` uses a fixed version of that function.
 - drops implicit imports (such as Prelude) and, optionally, imports that are for instances only
 - replaces the original imports with minimal ones